lupiter/elias-augustus-brough/_posts/1917-10-31-wednesday.md

     put my trust
     Woke 5-30pm.
 Had good
     night.
 Not at all sick.
-    As I surveyed scene + conflics
+    As I surveyed scene + conflicts
     praised Him for His good-
     ness to me.
     Several patients admitted.